xbench/xbench-docs/content/connector-memsource/use-connector.md

 launch an Xbench project ready for QA.

-When you find in Xbench a translation issue that you wish to fix, just right-click and then choose **Edit Source** and the Memsource Editor will open right at the segment that needs to be fixed.
+When you find in Xbench a translation issue that you wish to fix, just right-click and then choose **Edit Segment** and the Memsource Editor will open right at the segment that needs to be fixed.

 ## Comparing Files in Two Workflow steps with the Connector